kataras/build-a-better-web-together/README.md

 I'm not kidding, these are pretty much the words I told to myself that day [**13 March 2016**].

-The same day, later the night, I was reading a book about Greek mythology, there I saw an ancient God's name, insipired immediately and give a name to this new web framework, which was started be written, to **Iris**.
+The same day, later the night, I was reading a book about Greek mythology, there I saw an ancient God's name, inspired immediately and give a name to this new web framework, which was started be written, to **Iris**.

 **After two months**, I'm writing this intro.